The Big Tiki, 19 Days

 See more of the sights made famous in the "The Lord of the Rings".

 Tuck into coffee and cake in one of Wellington's cafes, including a 'Heart parcels' brownie with proceeds going towards supporting the homeless.

-Join our 2019 Changemaker Parris Quinn in handing out 'Heart Parcels' food to Wellington's homeless (selected departures).
+Join our 2019 Changemaker Parris Quinn in handing out 'Heart Parcels' food to Wellington's homeless (from Oct 2020 - selected departures).

 Check out the cafe & restaurant scene in Wellington, voted the coolest little capital in the world.